FAYETTEVILLE -- University of Arkansas golfer Brooke Matthews loves fall openers.

 Matthews took control with rounds of 63 and 64 on Monday and seized the NCAA record by six shots for a three-round tournament.
 The previous NCAA record for a 54-hole tournament was held by Ohio State's Jaclyn Lee, who shot a 19-under 197 at the Westbrook Spring Invitational on Feb.
 25-26, 2018.

-Matthews beat North Carolina’s Krista Junkkari by 12 strokes and helped the Razorbacks hold off Baylor and capture the tournament played on the par-72 course at the Yeamans Hall Club.
-Matthews also won the season opener at the Blessings Collegiate Invitational last October at Blessings Golf Club in Johnson.
+Matthews beat North Carolina's Krista Junkkari by 12 strokes and helped the Razorbacks hold off Baylor by one stroke on the par-72 course at the Yeamans Hall Club.
+Matthews eclipsed Maria Fassi's UA record for a 54-hole tournament of 16 under in 2017-18 at the Mason Rudolph Challenge.
+Matthews won her third career event to go along with the 2019 Liz Murphey Collegiate Classic and last year's season opener at the Blessings Collegiate Invitational last October at Blessings Golf Club in Johnson.

 Matthews' steady driving laid the groundwork for three pristine rounds on the 6,301-yard layout.